MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Operator_Precedence.md

 multiple operators appear in the same expression.

-When operators have equal precedence, PowerShell evaluates them from left to right.
+When operators have equal precedence, PowerShell evaluates them from left to right as they appear within the expression.
 The exceptions are the assignment operators, the cast operators, and the negation operators (!, -not, -bnot), which are evaluated from right to left.